 Skip to Main Content

-Personal Mobility Device refers to any wheeled device used for transportation, including but not limited to bicycles, scooters, and skateboards.
-These devices may be motorized or manually powered.
-This definition does not include wheelchairs or other mobility devices designed for use by individuals with mobility disabilities for the purpose of movement.
+Personal Mobility Device refers to any wheeled device that includes, but is not limited to, bicycles, scooters, and skateboards.
+They can be electric or manually powered.
+This definition does not include wheelchairs or other mobility devices designed for use by an individual with a mobility disability.

-You may also hear these devices be referred to as micromobility devices.
+Personal mobility devices may also be referred to as “micromobility devices.”

-Shared Micromobility: UCLA currently has a partnership with Bird and Veo to offer shared micromobility services on campus.
+Shared Micromobility: UCLA currently has a partnership with Bird and Veo to provide shared electric scooters and electric bikes on campus.

 Definition CVC 407.5(a)